HarryBof/Youtube-Content-Guard/README.md

 * Add more classification options.
 * Improve privacy and API-key handling for wider distribution.

+# Development

+The project is currently being developed as a Chrome Manifest V3 extension.

+To test changes during development:

+1. Open `chrome://extensions`.
+2. Enable **Developer mode**.
+3. Click **Reload** on the extension after modifying the source files.
+4. Open a YouTube video and check the extension/service-worker console for logs.

 # About

-YouTube Content Guard is a personal Chrome extension project exploring AI-powered content filtering and browser extension development.
+YouTube Content Guard is a personal Chrome extension project exploring AI-powered content filtering, YouTube metadata processing, and browser extension development.

 Built with: